HongguLiu/Deepfake-Detection/README.md

 **To train a model**

 `python train_CNN.py`
-(Please set the arguments after raed the code)
+(Please set the arguments after read the code)

 ## License
 The provided implementation is strictly for academic purposes only.
 Should you be interested in using our technology for any commercial use, please feel free to contact us.